A recent survey on working in retirement shows that nearly half of Canadians expect to work past the age of 65.

 www.volunteercalgary.ab.ca Volunteer Calgary has played a key role in the development of volunteerism in Calgary for over 50 years.
 They have over 450 member organizations to manage volunteers and they connect thousands of Calgarians with unique volunteer opportunities in their community.
 You can go on their website and choose the time, location and category of volunteering to suit your needs.
 Maybe you have some special skill you want to share or maybe you want to learn something.

-There are several employment web sites to help you in a search for working in retirement:-
+several employment web sites to help you in a search for working in

 Great Retirement E-zine is issued quarterly and